 2004 was a leap year starting on a Thursday, and soon after that I turned 30.
 It was also the International Year of Rice.

-Those taking the Stairway or the Highway included Peter Ustinov, Estée Lauder, Ronald Reagan, Ray Charles, Marlon Brando, Francis Crick, Rodney Dangerfield, Superman, John Peel, Emlyn Hughes, Yasser Arafat and fucking Dimebag.
+Those taking the Stairway or the Highway included Peter Ustinov, Estée Lauder, Ronald Reagan, Ray Charles, Marlon Brando, Francis Crick, Rodney Dangerfield, Superman (Christopher Reeve), John Peel, Emlyn Hughes, Yasser Arafat and fucking Dimebag.

 Yep, Alter Bridge again.
 Honestly, one of the best heavy rock bands around, and this was their debut album.
 It's amazing from start to finish - one of the best debuts ever.
 Shits all over Creed from the greatest of heights.
 Top track: "One Day Remains"